Astrometry and Precise Radial Velocities Yield a Complete Orbital Solution for the Nearby Eccentric Brown Dwarf LHS 1610 b: Prospects for star-companion interactions

-We now compute the radio flux via Equation~\ref{eq:radio flux density}, again choosing conservative values for $\Omega = 1.6$~sr and the efficiency ratio of $10^{-6}$, which is an order of magnitude lower than the minimum value estimated for auroral radio emission in the solar system.
-We set the cyclotron frequency at the magnetic poles of the brown dwarf as the cutoff frequency as the field lines on which the aurora is driven likely connect back close to the magnetic poles due to the large size of the magnetopause.
-At at an age of 7~Gyr, this frequency is $\sim1.4$~GHz.
-We find that with these estimates, the flux density should range from 0.2 to 200~mJy.
-At GHz frequencies, the VLA would be suitable for follow-up observations \citep[e.g.,][]{villadsen19}.
+We now compute the radio flux via Equation~\ref{eq:radio flux density}, replacing $P_\mathrm{SA}$ with $P_\mathrm{aurora}$.
+We again choose conservative values for $\eta = 10^{-6}$ (an order of magnitude lower than the minimum value estimated for auroral radio emission in the solar system) and $\Omega = 1.6$~sr. We set the cyclotron frequency at the magnetic poles of the brown dwarf as the cutoff frequency, as the field lines on which the aurora is driven likely connect back near the magnetic poles due to the large size of its magnetosphere.
+At an age of 7~Gyr, this frequency is $\sim1.4$~GHz.
+We find that with these estimates, the flux density should be of the order of $\sim200$~mJy.
+At GHz frequencies, the VLA would be suitable for follow-up observations \citep[e.g.,][]{villadsen19}, which to date has been the primary telescope used to discover radio emission from brown dwarfs \citep{tang22}.
 This highlights the benefit of carrying out a multiwavelength radio campaign of the system, in that we could determine if sub-Alfv\'enic interactions and/or aurorae could be detected by observing at both MHz and GHz frequencies.
 Such observations could constrain both the sub/super-Alfv\'enic nature of the companion, and also the field strengths of both objects.
 Again, the visibility of this emission is dependent on the geometry of the brown dwarf's magnetic field, which is unknown.
+However, the auroral signature should appear at specific rotation phases \citep{pineda17}, unlike stochastic flares from the star which should have no preferential phase.
 Auroral emission is also a possibility at other wavelengths.
-If the brown dwarf was isolated, its auroral emission would be the most favourable for detection at UV wavelengths \citep{saur21}.
+If the brown dwarf was isolated, prospects for detecting its aurora would likely be most favourable at UV wavelengths \citep{saur21}.